Mordal: Automated Pretrained Model Selection for Vision Language Models: Evaluation

 \subsection{Experimental Setup}

-The experiments are conducted on six mainstream datasets across three domains with seven vision encoders and seven LLMs.
+The experiments are conducted on seven mainstream datasets across three domains with seven vision encoders and seven LLMs.
 We deployed Mordal on a set of VMs on a cluster with a total of 16 NVIDIA A40 GPUs.
 Each GPU has 48 GB GDDR6 memory.
-More training and hyperparameter settings are described in \Cref{sec:additional_eval}.

-\paragraph{Dataset.} In experiments, we use LLaVA-1.5-Instruction datasets \cite{liu2023improved} for alignment.
-In practice, users may have their own alignment datasets.
-For target datasets, we pick six representative datasets, which cover three domains: Visual QA, Doc QA and Knowledge.
-These datasets are commonly used as benchmarks to assess a model's performance~\cite{zhang2024lmms}.
+\paragraph{Dataset.} We use LLaVA-1.5-Instruction dataset \cite{liu2023improved} for alignment.
+In practice, users may use their own alignment datasets.
+For target evaluation, we first select six standard benchmarks across Visual QA, Doc QA, and Knowledge tasks.
+To test broader generality, we further include MMMU, a multi-disciplinary benchmark covering diverse real-world domains.
+These datasets are commonly used to assess VLM performance~\cite{zhang2024lmms}.

-\paragraph{Model zoo.} We select seven vision encoders and seven language models based on popularity and performance.
-The selected vision models include both \textit{language-supervised models} (e.g., OpenAI CLIP) and \textit{self-supervised models} (e.g., DinoV2).
-For LLMs, all models follow the decoder-only structure, and we pick the most used 7B LLMs from \textit{HuggingFace}.
-The complete list of our model zoo is shown in \Cref{table:model_zoo}.
+\paragraph{Model zoo and training settings.} We select seven vision encoders and seven language models based on popularity and performance.
+The selected vision models include both \textit{language-supervised models} (e.g., OpenAI CLIP) and \textit{self-supervised models} (e.g., DINOv2).
+For LLMs, all models follow the decoder-only structure, and we pick the most commonly used 7B LLMs from \textit{HuggingFace}.
+We follow the same structure of LLaVA-1.5-7B, which has a two-layer MLP projector, and finetune pretrained LLM with LoRA.
+The default training setting uses Adam optimizer with minibatch size 4 and initial learning rate 1e-4.
+We use the linear schedule to decrease the learning rate linearly from the initial value.
+The complete list of models and additional training details are provided in Appendix~\ref{sec:additional_eval}.

-\paragraph{Baseline and metric.} We consider grid search as the baseline, which fully trains and evaluates every VLM candidate.
-We measure the total evaluation time for each method to get the top-1 model for the given task.
-Additionally, to provide a comprehensive assessment, we also pay attention to the rank of candidates.
-In grid search, candidates are ranked based on their performance, whereas in Mordal, candidates are ranked by their elimination order.
-Ideally, if $T_i$ represents the rank of candidate $i$ in grid search and $S_i$ represents the rank of candidate $i$ in Mordal, we expect \textit{$S_i$ is better than $S_j$ if $T_i$ is better than $T_j$}.
+\paragraph{Baseline.} We use grid search as the primary baseline, where every VLM candidate is fully trained and evaluated to find the top-1 model.
+We also measure the total training time, in GPU hours, required by both grid search and Mordal.
+We further compare Mordal with four model selection baselines: EMMS~\cite{meng2023foundation}, LogME~\cite{you2021logme}, LEEP~\cite{nguyen2020leep}, and NLEEP~\cite{li2021ranking}.
+For a fair comparison, we use the same alignment data and ensure that the total training time allocated to each candidate matches Mordal’s overall budget.
+This allows us to assess both accuracy and efficiency under equal resource constraints.
+Implementation details can be found in Appendix~\ref{sec:additional_eval}.

+\paragraph{Metric.} To evaluate ranking accuracy, we compare candidates ranked by performance in grid search with those ranked by elimination order in Mordal.
+Ideally, if a candidate ranks higher in grid search, it should also rank higher in Mordal.
 This can be captured by Kendall's $\tau$ coefficient defined as:

 where $M$ is the total number of candidates and $sgn()$ is the sign function.
 A perfect ranking match results in $\tau=1$.
 To further focus on top-performing candidates, we adopt the weighted Kendall's coefficient $\tau_{w}$, which is previously used in \cite{you2021logme,vigna2015weighted}.
 The details for implementing $\tau_{w}$ can be found in SciPy~\cite{2020SciPy-NMeth}.